Customer Journey Hijacking Prevention Increase conversion rate by ensuring your customers experience your e-commerce site the way you intended

 But there’s a problem: a significant number of your website customers (15% up to as many as 30% in peak seasons) don’t experience your journey as you intended.
 They encounter a barrage of pop-ups, banner ads, competitor product recommendations and other unwanted distractions.
 This is caused by client-side Digital Malware running on your customers’ browsers and devices, or pushed through Wi-Fi networks, so you have no visibility into this, and no control.

-This damaging phenomenon is known as “Online Journey Hijacking” and its impact on revenue for e-commerce, marketplace and other websites is increasing as you read this.
+This damaging phenomenon is known as “Customer Journey Hijacking” and its impact on revenue for e-commerce, marketplace and other websites is increasing as you read this.
 This white paper isintended to help e-commerce companies understand the scope and nature of this problem, show them how they can protect the journey all the way to the browser and win back the lost revenue caused by the customer journey hijack.

 Want to read the rest of the eBook?